AguaClara/Textbook/Flow_Control_and_Measurement/ET_Design.rst

 #.
 Remove air bubbles to reduce splashing, turbulence, and unsteady motion of the chemical feed surface tracking lever system
 #.
 Remove grit to prevent grit accumulation in the flocculator
 #.
 Remove leaves and other debris to prevent clogging of the diffusers in the sedimentation tank inlet
 #.
-Dissipate kinetic energy of the water prior to facilitate accurate measurement of the water level used for flow measurement
+Dissipate kinetic energy to keep the water level steady for accurate flow measurement
 #.
-Measure the flow rate so that operators can make adjustments to the incoming flow rate and respond to changes in water demand
+Measure the incoming flow rate so that operators can make adjustments and respond to changes in water demand
 #.
 Inject the coagulant and any other amendments required for flocculation

-The entrance tank consists of several components: an influent pipe, a trash rack, an overflow pipe to prevent flows larger than the design flow rate from overwhelming the plant, the Liner Flow Orifice Meter (LFOM), and depending on the water quality characteristics, a grit chamber.
-The Chemical Dose Controller (CDC) lever arm and float sit between the trash rack and the LFOM.
+Water enters the entrance tank via the influent pipe and passes through the trash rack towards the `Linear Flow Orifice Meter (LFOM) <https://aguaclara.github.io/Textbook/Flow_Control_and_Measurement/FCM_Design.html#linear-flow-orifice-meter-lfom>`_.
+For water sources with large sediment loads, a grit chamber may be installed between the trash rack and LFOM to facilitate additional removal of sand and gravel.
+Plant operators can remove the pipe stubs blocking the drain on the bottom of each hopper, allowing water to pull settled grit into the waste channel below for disposal.
+An overflow pipe on the influent side of the trash rack prevents flows larger than the design flow rate from overwhelming the plant.
+The Chemical Dose Controller (CDC) lever arm and float sit between the trash rack and the LFOM and are used to dose the appropriate amount of chemicals into the plant as described previously in `Chapter 6 <https://aguaclara.github.io/Textbook/Flow_Control_and_Measurement/FCM_Design.html#linear-chemical-dose-controller-cdc>`_.

 .. _figure_ET_Diagram_Labeled:
 .. figure:: ../Images/ET_Diagram_Labeled.png
     :width: 900px
     :align: center
     :alt: entrance tank diagram

-    The entrance tank contains the influent pipe, trash rack, overflow pipe, grit chamber with hoppers, pipe stubs for drainage, a waste channel, the LFOM, the lever arm of the chemical dosing system (not pictured), and a pipe leading to the flocculator.
+    Cross-section of an entrance tank.
+Lever arm of chemical dosing system not pictured.

+EMW - START HERE

 In some AguaClara plants, the entrance tank, flocculators, and sedimentation tanks are separated by walkways.
-However, a more space efficient approach would be to arrange the entrance tank in a channel next to the flocculator as shown in :numref:`figure_Plant_Layout_Option`.
+However, a more space efficient approach would be to arrange the entrance tank in a channel next to the flocculator as constructed in the 120 L/s plant in Gracias, Honduras.
 (EMW - need help linking figure number), This avoids the need for buried pipes to carry water underneath the walkway from one component to the other and simplifies construction.

 .. _figure_Plant_Layout_Option:
 .. figure:: ../Images/Plant_Layout_Option.png
     :width: 600px
     :align: center